 As the 3rd largest city in Vietnam, Da Nang is on the travel list of many people.
 The Da Nang airport is where you would land if you were visiting Hoi An.
-Due to the convenience, I decided to make Da Nang our stop as the “beach resort” portion of our 2 week Vietnam trip.
+Due to the convenience, I decided to make Da Nang our stop as the “beach resort” portion of my 2 week Vietnam trip.
 I created this ultimate Da Nang travel guide to share with you things to do, what to eat, where to stay, and how much it costs for a 3 day vacation.

 Things to Do in Da Nang

 If you plan on spending time on the beach in Vietnam, the main cities to look at are: Da Nang, Mui Ne, Nha Trang, and Phu Quoc.
 Since all the other cities required a separate flight, we decided on Da Nang.
 My Khe beach stretchs along almost the entire coastline.
 The beach is so wide and the sand feels wonderful on the toes.
 I loved how warm the temperature of the water is!
 I usually never go in the ocean as I find it too cold.
 If you’re like me, you’ll enjoy how warm the water is!

 On the negative side, I found that there’s garbage washed up ashore and the water is not as clear as people describe it to be.
 The waters in the Caribbean and Greece are definitely nicer (check out these gorgeous beaches in Curacao and in Folegandros).
 I also didn’t find there’s any facilities at the beach that’s directly across from our hotel.
 If I was to do Da Nang again, I’d definitely stay at a beach resort instead of a hotel by the beach.